 The university’s mission is focused on quality education and preparation for responsible citizenship in a changing world.
 Since its founding, WCU has grown in size to become a major cultural, scientific, and educational force in the region and the state—and still growing.

-The $30 million Fine and Performing Arts Center at Western Carolina University is an exciting cultural arts and art education destination for Western North Carolina and the surrounding region.
+The $30 million Bardo Arts Center at Western Carolina University is an exciting cultural arts and art education destination for Western North Carolina and the surrounding region.
 Set in a beautiful valley between the Great Smoky and Blue Ridge mountains, the center combines state-of-the-art educational opportunities for students and instructors with a fresh and inspiring venue for world-class performers and artists.
 Join us for a full season of events.

 The Fine Art Museum includes nearly 10,000 feet of exhibit space featuring a growing permanent collection, an exciting schedule of contemporary art and fine crafts, and related interdisciplinary education programs.